 I have so many MiniDV tapes and CDs full of ideas and songs in various states of completion, it’s ridiculous.
 As soon as I have a still camera I’ll take a picture of them all so everyone can see just how ridiculous it is.
 And the songs keep on mutating the longer I wait to record or mix them.

-a few weeks ago i recorded something that’s basically a ballad, and assumed i would leave it as an unadorned acoustic piece. yesterday i found myself thinking about overdubbing drums, and maybe some slide banjo and other things. i didn’t get around to trying it today, but i will sometime during the week. i think the drums will be pretty subdued — just kick, snare and tambourine.
+A few weeks ago I recorded something that’s basically a ballad, assuming I would leave it as an unadorned acoustic piece.
+Yesterday I found myself thinking about overdubbing drums, and maybe some slide banjo and other things.
+I didn’t get around to trying it today, but I will sometime during the week.
+I think the drums will be pretty subdued — just kick, snare, and tambourine.

-the other day i sat out on the porch for a while playing 12-string guitar. i guess it’s technically an 11-string at the moment. a cute little girl who looked to be three or four years old was playing with a little pink inflatable ball on the front lawn of the house next door. she kept coming over and looking at me like she was wondering where all the sound was coming from.
+The other day I sat out on the porch for a while playing twelve-string guitar.
+I guess it’s technically an eleven-string at the moment.
+A cute little girl who looked to be three or four years old was playing with a pink inflatable ball on the front lawn of the house next door.
+She kept coming over and looking at me like she was wondering where all the sound was coming from.

-all of this inspired me to come up with an idea on the guitar i’m pretty sure wouldn’t have been born otherwise. it needs words, and i have a feeilng they’ll be slow in coming for this particular piece of music, but i like it.
+All of this inspired me to come up with an idea on the guitar I’m pretty sure wouldn’t have been born otherwise.
+It needs words, and I have a feeling they’ll be slow to show up for this particular piece of music, but I like it.

-the most important discovery of the day was that there is such a place as wagga wagga, australia. i had no idea. i think that’s a great name for a city. “welcome to wagga wagga!” it just has this exotic ring to it, like something out of a movie. you’d think it was something the screenwriter made up, but no. it exists.
+The most important discovery of the day was that there is such a place as Wagga Wagga, Australia.
+I had no idea.
+I think that’s a great name for a city.
+“Welcome to Wagga Wagga!”
+It has this exotic ring to it, like something out of a movie.
+You’d think it was something a screenwriter made up, but no. It exists.